 Michael Powell in his article in the New York Times defines how the efforts of enthusiasts will allow officials to lift the lockdown measures in Rhode Island earlier.
 Stylistic devices and plain language make the text simple to read and understand.
 The use of images in the narration makes it more expressive.
 The author also refers to experts' conclusions.
 It makes the argument stronger.
 Contrasting the situation in Rhode Island with other states illuminates the advantages of the former.
 The inclusion of direct speech of interviewed persons is another expressive means used by the author.
 Statistics and figures make the text to seem more objective.
 Moreover, the theme selected by the author is topical nowadays due to the pandemic.

 On the other hand, a psychologist Charity Fierreira from Stanford University, points out that in hard times it is essential to remain kind to oneself and others.
 In the article, from an academic point of view she tries to analyze how the pandemic will impact society.
 Expressive quotations are used in the text and it makes it more vivid.

+Powell’s piece isn’t a column either.
+You need to go to the editorial/opinion/commentary/columnists/op-ed sections of news sites to make sure you’re reading opinion pieces or short personal essays rather than news stories.

 A bit of humor